servalproject/serval-dna/README.md

    * [Serval DNA overview][Serval DNA]
    * [Serval DNA development][]

- * [CONTRIBUTORS.md](./CONTRIBUTORS.md)  All individuals who have contributed to the software
+ * [CONTRIBUTORS.md](./CONTRIBUTORS.md) lists all individuals who have contributed to the software

 What is in this repository?
 ---------------------------

-This repository contains the [GNU C][] source code for the **servald** executable, a [test framework](./testframework.sh) and [test scripts](./tests/) written in [Bash][], [technical documentation](./doc/), and various support files for installation and configuration on various platforms.
+This repository contains the [GNU C][] source code for the **servald** executable, a [test framework](./testframework.sh) and [test scripts](./tests/) written in [Bash][], some [technical documentation](./doc/), and various support files for installation and configuration on various platforms.

 The **servald** executable is a multi-purpose program that can be invoked directly from the command line, run as a daemon process, or invoked via [JNI][]